Haiku

 Use cases, AI Corner videos, prompt libraries, and the weekly AI kickoff post.

 #ai-lab Slack channel is the hub for the AI-first initiative — use cases, resources, training notes, and a weekly AI kickoff post.
-All recordings and materials live in the Notion space linked there.
+All recordings and materials live on the AI-First Notion home.

 /tech — that opens the Slack bot menu to create a tech ticket.
 Or visit orca.acq.com/tickets directly.